dcsil/Cyberity-App/README.md

 5. Open the "connect" dialog and then "connect to your application" option.
 Now set the driver as python and version as 3.4.
 Then modify and save the connection-string/URI somehere as per instructions.
 6. If your running locally, on your system `export MONGO_URI=<Mongodb uri.
 NOT mongodb+srv uri>`

-Full instructions can be found here: https://docs.atlas.mongodb.com/getting-started/
+Full instructions can be found [here](https://docs.atlas.mongodb.com/getting-started/)
 ## Deployment

 Follow these instructions if you want to deploy this on heroku.